peoplenarthax/chromosome-js/README.md

 ## Chromosome Framework
 __The framework is under development__
 ChromosomeJS also makes easy to 'plug-n-play', so we just choose/define our genetic algorithm and it will take care of run it for you interacting through callbacks.
 It needs you to define the different cycle functions (Crossover, mutation...) and constants (probabilities, population and individual size...) and then just run your algorithm.
+Right now there is a very rough implementation that does not consider many aspects.
+The plan is to try to abstract it to being able to run it on a Worker, abstract you from your types and complex operations reducing it to array operations, make it more efficient for node and browser environments.

+### Genetic Algorithm Class

+The Genetic Algorithm will instanciate a new Genetic Algorithm (you specify seed, mutation, crossover, fitness, selection), the meta parameters (probabilities, population size, options for the selectors...) and hooks (onGeneration).
+It enables you to do a simple step using your parameters.
+### Runner
+Runner is just an abstraction on top of genetic algorithm that helps you run your GA Class asynchronously (specially thought for the browser) until it meets certain conditions (number of generations).

 ### How to contribute?
 To help ChromosomeJS offer a more performant framework, improve the API, extend it to fit other Evolutionary Algorithms you could start by opening an issue starting with ```[Framework]```.